University Hospitals Designs the Cardiovascular Center of the Future

 Leaders within University Hospitals and the Harrington Heart & Vascular Institute had a vision to provide the most advanced, efficient and cost-effective medical care to patients with heart and vascular disease.
 The opening of the new Center for Advanced Heart & Vascular Care (CAHVC) brings that vision to life.
 This innovative care delivery system will dramatically improve the patient experience by combining the newest medical advancements, top experts and best design.

-“We want our patients to have access to the most advanced care, in a frictionless manner,” said Marco Costa, MD, PhD, MBA, President, UH Harrington Heart & Vascular Institute.
+“We want our patients to have access to the most advanced care, in a frictionless manner,” said Marco Costa, MD, PhD, MBA, President, UH Harrington Heart & Vascular Institute; and Professor of Medicine, Case Western Reserve University School of Medicine.
 “This new medical hub was designed to create an intersection at the core of our hospital where UH’s worldwide experts and the most advanced technologies meet.
 We’re not only delivering today’s care with the highest quality and value, but establishing the therapies of tomorrow.”

 The CAHVC is one of the first cardiovascular centers in the world to co-locate an MRI, CT and robotically operated cardiac catheterization laboratory (cath lab) with surgical capabilities (hybrid OR) in the same suite.
 This allows for unprecedented collaboration from doctors specializing in interventional cardiology, medical cardiology, cardiac surgery, vascular medicine, vascular surgery, anesthesia and advanced cardiovascular imaging.
 UH partnered with Siemens Healthineers, a leader in medical technology, to provide the MRI (MAGNETOM Aera 1.5T), CT (SOMATOM Definition Flash) and hybrid OR (ARTIS pheno).